bennyhuo/KotlinBlogTranslation/original/M7 Release Available.md

 ### Inline support

 One of the biggest features of M7 is support for inline functions.
 Kotlin encourages the use of higher-order functions (some people call this “functional style”) which entails extensive use of lambda expressions.
 Starting with M7, you can declare a higher-order function as “inline” which means that its body will be inlined at the call site along with any lambdas passed to it.
 This means that the performance penalty of using such functions is next to nothing.
-For instance, having a <em>for </em>loop as opposed to using <em>forEach </em>and passing a lambda will have very little difference in terms of speed.
+For instance, having a *for *loop as opposed to using *forEach *and passing a lambda will have very little difference in terms of speed.
 <span id="more-1439"></span><br/>
 Inlining provides benefits such as the number of generated classes, bytecode size, fewer allocations and fewer megamorphic calls, all of which contribute to these performance gains.
 Many functions from Kotlin’s standard library are now inlined.